learosema/css-practise/README.md

 ## Daily CSS experiments

-This is a pug + scss playground for my personal scss practising purposes: https://terabaud.github.io/css-practise
+This is a pug + scss playground for my personal scss practising purposes: https://terabaud.github.io/css-practise It uses the GitHub API to create a little showcase for my experiments.

 ### Usage